avilaplana/social-streaming/README.md

 **The initial idea**

 The purpose of this exercise is to create a platform that provide real-time streaming from different social networks, i.e. Twitter and Facebook.
-There is a user interface called 'Dashboard' permits to the user to introduce 'Search parameters' and different kind of filters to make more usefull the content.
+There is a user interface called 'Dashboard' that permits to the user to introduce 'Search & Filters parameters' to make more useful the content.

 Behind the scenes, there is another application called 'Filter' that will connect with the social networks to get the stream for a set of filters.
 That content will  be sent to a broker.
 The 'Dashboard' will consumes the stream from the broker and will show to the users.